GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 And finally, tell the GPU to draw 3 vertices, this will invoke the vertex shader 3 times, and it will successfully process the 3 vertices we put in our vertex buffer.

-Finally let's review all the commands we issue in `Render`
+Finally, let's review all the commands we issue in `Render`

 ```cpp
 _deviceContext->IASetInputLayout(_vertexLayout.Get());